-Built in Belfast and docking at Cobh – Ireland remembers Titanic vividly.
-In one tiny Mayo village, though, the ship of dreams is still remembered with pain
+Built in Belfast and docking at Cobh – Ireland’s connections with Titanic are felt across the island.
+In one tiny Mayo village, though, the ship of dreams is still remembered with pain.

 From the tiny village of Lahardane, there’s no escaping it.